Umi Emax Mini Test / Review

 Above the display are the 8 megapixel front camera (Samsung ISOCELL), the speaker, the notification LED and the light sensor.

 After the first inspection, the Umi Emax Mini surprised me quite positively.
 Despite the plastic housing, it feels valuable and is also well-made.

-For the 5 inch display, Umi uses a high-quality panel from Sharp.
-The resolution is 1920 × 1080 pixels, the pixel density is 443 dpi.
-The display is razor sharp, the colors are strong and lively and the viewing angle stability was convincing.
-Especially in strong sunlight, I could read this display easily.
-MiraVision was omitted in this smartphone, but the display was already set perfectly by default.
+Umi uses a high-quality panel from Sharp for the 5-inch display.
+The resolution is 1920x1080 pixels, the pixel density is 443 dpi.
+The display is razor-sharp, the colors appear strong and lively and the viewing angle stability was also convincing.
+Especially in strong sunlight, I could still read this display without any problems.
+MiraVision was not used for this smartphone, but the display was already set perfectly from the start.

 The Umi Emax Mini has a Snapdragon 615 SoC installed.
 This is a 64Bit octa-core processor, in which 4 clocks cores with up to 1.5GHz and 4 cores with up to 1.11GHz.
 The graphics unit is an Adreno 405 with 550MHz.
 In addition, the smartphone still has 2GB RAM.
 All in all, these are middle-class hardware, but the overall performance is very impressive.
 The navigation through Android 5.0.2 is consistently fluid and even apps can be opened quickly.
 With compute-intensive games, however, it can also come with this smartphone to image breaks.
 Here are the results of individual benchmark tests:

 The operating system used is Android 5.0.2.
 Already on the lockscreen it is noticeable that Umi does not use an Android stick.
 On the lock screen are several quick-start icons, which among other things, the calculator app, the camera app, the music app, the contacts app and a barcode scanner open.